dreadflopp/dreadsskyrimbuild/content/Mod Installation/User Interface.md

 ### Font Overhaul - Natural Typefaces for Skyrim
 {{% button href="http://www.nexusmods.com/skyrimspecialedition/mods/2880" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}

+Use the following install instructions:

+* Patches
+    * None
+* Interface
+    * Default or choose what you like
+* Book
+    * Default or choose what you like
+* Handwritten
+    * Default or choose what you like
+* Realistic Print
+    * Install

 ### Immersive HUD - iHUD Special Edition
 {{% button href="http://www.nexusmods.com/skyrimspecialedition/mods/12440" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}